Dr. Dre apologizes to the women he beat up in the 90s.

 What?

-Obama's an African American your coffee?
+Obama's an African-American your coffee?

 Obama doesn't forget that stuff.

-It's pretty brilliant move.
+It's a pretty brilliant move.

 It's looked like she's pretty incompetent, right?